OmidZare1991/takeaway/README.md

 # Installation

+**Prepare Required Files**

+        In the root directory of your project, ensure you have the necessary files ready:

+        The JAR file of your project (generated after running mvn clean compile) located in the target directory.

+        If needed, include application.properties and application-dev.properties files next to your Dockerfile.

 To run this project on your local machine, follow these steps:

 1. Clone the GitHub repository to your local machine: